Please click HERE for full info in one page on registering, voting and Dem candidates in fall 2021.

-The following countywide and judicial offices will be on the 2021 ballot and have candidate info on this site:
+The following countywide and judicial offices are on the 2021 ballot and have candidate info on this site:

 • Chesco Court of Common Pleas (2 open seats; see candidates here)